 Notifications

-Local SMSs are sent notifications to ensure they are aware of planned down time in the NPAC SMS.
-Local SMSs are also sent notifications when a new NPA-NXX is to be used for the first time in a subscription version or number pool block by a serviceProvNPA-NXX-X creation.
+Local SMSs are sent notifications when a new NPA-NXX is to be used for the first time in a subscription version or number pool block by a serviceProvNPA-NXX-X creation.

 Notifications can be recovered by the Local SMS from the NPAC SMS.
 Notifications to be recovered are requested by time range.
 Alternatively, notifications can be recovered using SWIM recovery.